kuntuganova/streams_nodejs/README.md

 # streams_nodejs

- Reading a large file using streams
+Reading a large file of 1.5 GB using streams